Dingo-Seven/Keebort-Resources/useful-links.md

 - [keebmap.xyz](https://keebmap.xyz/) - A visual way to search for vendors
 - ~~[MechMarket.xyz](https://www.themechmarket.xyz/) - Useful site to check recent selling prices of things on MechMarket~~ DEPRECATED
 - [BlackSimon Wiki Guides](https://wiki.blacksimon.tv/en/guides) - Useful guides from the BlackSimon Discord Server
+- [Keyboard Layout Editor (KLE)](https://www.keyboard-layout-editor.com/) - A useful tool for creating layouts and ideating keyset kitting
+- [Keyboard Layout Creator](https://keyboard-layout-creator.com/) - A more recent rendition of Keyboard Layout Editor that is more intuitive and actively maintained

 ### QMK: